Ready to optimize your finance processes with hyperautomation? Let’s dive in.

-Nonprofit organizations often face accounting challenges that are unique to their business sector.
+Nonprofit organizations often face accounting challenges unique to their business sector.
 These companies encounter a variety of financial obstacles that require accountability and transparency.
-Since nonprofits receive funds from multiple sources (like grants, donations, and program fees) tracking and reporting are crucial.
+Since nonprofits receive funds from multiple sources (like grants, donations, and program fees), tracking and reporting are crucial.

-Nonprofits must also adhere to specific accounting standards, like the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958 for Not-for-Profit Entities.
-Donors may pose restrictions on how contributions should be used, making revenue recognition another challenging task.
+Nonprofits must adhere to specific accounting standards, like the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958 for Not-for-Profit Entities.
+Donors may restrict how contributions are used, making revenue recognition another challenging task.

 Grants and contracts fund non-profit programs and activities.
-Managing the financial aspects of these (like reporting, budgeting, and compliance) can be complex and time-consuming.
-They must always demonstrate proper stewardship of resources, providing timely reports to stakeholders, including board members, donors, and regulatory bodies.
+Managing the financial aspects (like reporting, budgeting, and compliance) can be complex and time-consuming.
+They must consistently demonstrate proper stewardship of resources, providing timely reports to stakeholders, including board members, donors, and regulatory bodies.

 A Quick Overview of Nonprofit Accounting

 A wide range of organizations are “not for profit,” including most political groups, schools, churches, social clubs, and consumer cooperatives.
-All of them need help with accounts payable, bookkeeping, fundraising tools, and more.
+They all need help with accounts payable, bookkeeping, fundraising tools, and more.
 Nonprofit accounting refers to a specific set of accounting rules and practices used by nonprofits to track, record, and report their financial activities.

 Nonprofit accounting includes: